jaimemorais/SubtitleDownloadCore/README.md

     3.1 Standalone use

-    > Set the API-Key in the appsettings.json
+    > Set the API-Key in the appsettings.json and run the project

-    3.2 Development use (recommended)
+    3.2 Development use

-    > Setup the API-Key using dotnet user-secrets
+    > Setup the API-Key using dotnet user-secrets  (recommended)

     ```
     dotnet user-secrets init